-Radio Tray Fixing: Finally, fit the radio tray, it should be approximately 12mm below the edge of the fuselage at the centre of the canopy area (the height may vary according to servos used).
+Radio Tray Fixing: Finally, if you decide to use one, fit the radio tray, it should be approximately 12mm below the edge of the fuselage at the centre of the canopy area (the height may vary according to servos used).
 Draw a line on the inside of the fuselage with a pencil as a guide.
 What I tend to do is to "tack" the tray in using a few dabs of thick Cyano so that I can check everything before adding the epoxy.

-Radio tray set up: Working methodically, you will be able to do a neat epoxy fillet, but do try to ensure a good joint to the ballast tube and fuse with the tray.
-It's 3mm thick to add structural strength but it won't be doing much if it's not bonded properly.
-Once the tray is installed, if desired, fit the servo or servos and connect them to their pushrods.
+Radio tray bonding (If used): If you decide to mount the rudder and elevator servos in the fuselage, you can cut a simple radio tray to your own design.
+It needs to be 3mm thick to add structural strength but it won't be doing much if it's not bonded properly.
+Working methodically, you will be able to do a neat epoxy fillet, but do try to ensure a good joint to the ballast tube and fuse with the tray.
+Once the tray is installed, fit the servo or servos and connect them to their pushrods.
 The servo arms only need to be 6-7mm long (centre of arm to centre of hole).
 You will have to scallop the clevises again.